RedsTom/PrivateRooms/src/main/java/org/reddev/pr/README.md

 Package of the bot's event.
 An event is method / file that is called when an action is performed.
 If you wanna add or edit events, go inside

 ## ``register``
 Package of the registries.
-If you want to add commands or events, or modify the ``config.json`` file, go inside
+If you want to add commands or events, or modify the ``config.toml`` file, go inside

 ## ``utils`` package
 Utility classes of the bot.
 If you wanna edit the ``i18n``, or the SQL methods, go inside.
 It's advanced, and not very useful for you